Dr-schobi/spooky-eyes/Readme.md

 ## construction

+You will need cardboard, black paint, hot glue and white paper.
-It is made a cardboard box, glued to a front plate.
+The eyes are made from a cardboard box, glued to a front plate.
-The front plate is also cardboard (the size of the window), painted black on the front.
+The front plate is also cardboard (matching the size of the window), painted black on the front.
 The cutout is in the shape of an eye (with matching left and right sides).
+Make sure that your box is large enough for the cutout you plan to make and [better measure twice](https://xkcd.com/3149/).
 This plate will be taped to the window from the inside of the window (yay! easy to install in advance and weaterproof).

 ![outside view](outside.jpg)